bengarishodge/icewind-dale/sessions/session_27.md

 The right of the Arcane Octad (there are 7 lines)

-Line 1: "shield thy heart with wand from the netheroak".
+Line 1: "shield thy heart with wand from the netheroak" (From anvil) Line 2: "Summon a flame in your palm" (From Devil)
-Line 2: ""

 Next time:
 - we decend the tower and continue searching the city.